rbturnbull/terrier-experimental-data/README.md

 This repository contains the data for the application of Terrier to experimental data.

-There are 8 flatworms.
+There are 8 libraries of transposable elements (TEs) from flatworms.
 See the following directories:

  - flatworms/Clonorchis_sinensis
  - flatworms/Dicrocoelium_dendriticum